How to Object

 Please make your views known in the following ways:

-The Edward Ware Homes application for up to 900 homes on the land north of Woodside Road and around Frog Lane has not yet been submitted to South Glos, but they have provided an early indication of their proposals here.
-Please sign up for updates to be notified of when you can have your say on the Frog Lane plans.
+The Edward Ware Homes application for up to 860 homes on the land north of Woodside Road and around Frog Lane has planning reference P26/01208/O and can be found on the South Glos website here.
+Please have your say in the Make a Comment section.

 Published & promoted by South Gloucestershire Liberal Democrats, 63 Broad St, Chipping Sodbury, Bristol, BS37 6AD.